augustospanholi/curso-de-logica/README.md

 A basic shopping cart simulation where the user can select products, define quantities, add them to a cart, and calculate the total value.
 This project practices DOM manipulation, string processing, calculations,

+### Ticket Purchase System
+A ticket purchasing simulation where users choose the type of ticket and quantity.
+The system validates the input, checks ticket availability, and updates the remaining quantity dynamically in the interface.
+This project focuses on DOM manipulation, input validation, and dynamic element selection.